An improved bound on the number of dot products determined by a finite point set in the plane: Introduction

 \section{Introduction}

 Let $P\subseteq\mathbb{R}^2$ be a finite set of points in the Euclidean plane.
-We define $\Lambda(P)$ to be the set of distinct dot products determined by the set $P$, that is The goal of this paper is to prove the following bound. \begin{theorem} Let $P\subseteq\mathbb{R}^2$ be a finite set of points in the plane.
-Then \end{theorem} This problem is inspired by the Erd\H{o}s distinct distances problem, which asks how many distinct Euclidean distances are determined by a finite set of $N$ points in the real plane.
+We define $\Lambda(P)$ to be the set of distinct dot products determined by the set $P$, that is The problem of obtaining a lower bound for the quantity $\Lambda(P)$ is inspired by the Erd\H{o}s distinct distances problem, which asks how many distinct Euclidean distances are determined by a finite set of $N$ points in the real plane.
 This question is solved (up to logarithmic factors) by L. Guth and N. Katz \cite{distance} who obtained the lower bound $N/\log N$.
 Similar bounds are believed to hold in the dot products problem we are investigating.

-The first result \cite{dot} appeared in this direction, due to B. Hanson, O. Roche-Newton, and S. Senger, pushes the exponent a positive constant beyond the $2/3$ threshold bound that follows from Szemer\'{e}di-Trotter Theorem.
-We squeeze the techniques and ideas used in \cite{dot} to obtain an improvement to the constant on the exponent.
-Specifically, we utilise more efficiently the Pl\"{u}nnecke-Ruzsa and Ruzsa triangle inequalities and exploit the tool labeled as Lemma \ref{tao} below.
+In fact, we are not aware of any construction of a point set $P$ giving strictly less than order of $|P|$ distinct dot products.